 - Visceral layer of Bowman’s capsule

 The endothelium of the capillaries is covered with negatively charged proteoglycans and glycosaminoglycans.
 The glomerular basement membrane connects the capillaries and the surrounding Bowman’s capsule.
 It is made up of a dense meshwork that forms a fine mechanical filtration barrier, and like the capillary endothelium, it is covered with proteoglycans and is thus negatively charged.
 The cells of the visceral layer of Bowman’s capsule are called podocytes, whose processes also form a kind of meshwork.

 Because of this tight meshwork, large molecules or even cells cannot find a way into the primary urine.
 In addition, the negative charge prevents the filtration of anions like albumin.

 If, however, this filtration barrier is damaged, then these kinds of elements (cells, albumin, macromolecules) can filter into the primary urine and get excreted.
-With an on-going decay of the glomeruli, the kidney will lose its ability to produce urine – eventually resulting in renal insufficiency.
+With ongoing damage to the glomeruli, the kidney will lose its ability to produce urine – eventually resulting in renal insufficiency.
 Glomerular defects can have a variety of causes.

 An important distinction is to be made between glomerulonephritis and non-inflammatory glomerular disease.
 In the present article, the focus is on the description of glomerulonephritis.
 Further discussions of non-inflammatory causes, such as mechanical (e.g., hypertensive nephropathy), metabolic (e.g., diabetic nephropathy), or vascular (e.g., thrombotic microangiopathy) factors, can be found in their respective articles.